Fellowship for

 To design the program we have drawn on our many years of experience running education programs in food systems and leadership, weaving in tools from systems thinking, design thinking, awareness based systems change, art of hosting, authentic relating, emergent strategy, participatory leadership, liberating structures, and many more!
 You can expect a fun, engaging and transformational learning experience with plenty of space to customize according to your needs and context.

-You can learn more about the structure and what to expect from the learning journey in the video here:
+You can learn more about the structure and what to expect from the learning journey in this video from last year.

 -

-This video explains the program structure in more detail and gives you an outlook on what to look forward to on your learning journey.
+This video from the first cohort explains the program structure in more detail and gives you an outlook on what to look forward to on your learning journey.

 Co-Learning in Community